Could your lipstick contain lead? Yes, it’s scary but true! That’s why I’m so passionate about finding beautiful lead free lipsticks!

 (if you’re stressing about tiny, tiny parts per million or billion, I highly suggest you contact each company directly)

 10 Lead Free Lipsticks

 Brands I’ve Used:

-ZuZu Luxe This brand is a part of Gabriel Cosmetics, but if you happen to see if listed separately, know that they are lead-free lipsticks, too.
+ZuZu Luxe This brand is a part of Gabriel Cosmetics, but if you happen to see if listed separately, know that they are lead free lipsticks, too.
 My favorite shade for many years is Allure.
 Again, I buy mine in Whole Foods or other health food stores.
-Also order online.
+Also order online at Target and Amazon.

 Brands I Haven’t Used Yet:

-Don’t see your favorite lead free lipstick?
+Don’t see your favorite lead free lipsticks?
 Let us know what brand you’d recommend below!